helene-todd/PCBS_CellularAutomata/README.md

 Each cell is represented by a coloured square with a facial expression.
 <ul style="list-style-type:circle" >
 <li style="padding-left:4em"> A cell is happy when it is surrounded by the ideal number of neighbours.
-It will make ot to the next round. </li>
+It will make it to the next round. </li>
 <li style="padding-left:4em"> A cell is sad when it is isolated or overcrowded.
 It will be dead by the next round. </li>
 <li style="padding-left:4em"> Light pink and light blue cells represent newborn cells. </li>
 </ul>